French personal finance, explained in English

 Why it matters for you

-Even « tax-free » French wrappers aren't really free — there's always 17.2% on the gains.
-Don't be misled by marketing language that says « no tax ».
+Even « tax-free » French wrappers aren't really free — there's always a social-system tax on the gains, between 17.2% (assurance-vie) and 18.6% (PEA, CTO, real-estate).
+Don't be misled by marketing language that says « no tax » — that label usually means « no income tax », not « no social-system tax ».

 Literal translation: reserved share / forced heirship